archlinux/signstar/README.md

 Raw cryptographic signatures and [OpenPGP data signatures] are supported.

+## Documentation

+The project documentation for the Signstar project can be found at <https://signstar.archlinux.page>

 ## Components

 Signstar consists of several loosely coupled components, some of which are used in conjunction with one another.